tardate/LittleArduinoProjects/README.md

-# 424 Little Electronics and Arduino Projects
+# 425 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [TheToneRanger](./playground/VL53L0X/TheToneRanger) - a simple modification of the basic VL53L0X example to add audio indication of range.
+> Latest addition:sparkles: [BoldportClub/3x7](./BoldportClub/3x7) - building the Boldport 3x7, Project #29, with custom flip-top layout so you can see inside this discrete 3-digit, 7-segment display.

 Checking out the Maker UNO, a feature-packed Arduino-compatible board from Cytron in Penang, Malaysia.